Jose4gg/js-packages/.changeset/fuzzy-queens-serve.md

 - remove styled-components from date-input dependencies
 - add styled-components to date-input devDependencies
 - add styled-components to date-input peerDependencies
-- replace workspace:\* with version for text-input in date-input dependencies
+- replace `workspace:*` with version number for text-input in date-input dependencies
 - add react to date-input peerDependencies
 - add react to date-input devDependencies
 - remove prepublishOnly from date-input